eProsima/Integration-Service-docs/docs/index.rst

 **Easily configurable.**

-Ad detailed above, an *eProsima Integration-Service* instance is easily configurable by means of a YAML file.
+As detailed above, an *eProsima Integration-Service* instance is easily configurable by means of a YAML file.
 For more information on how to do so, please consult the link: YAML configuration [TODO: link].